nadavrot/compressor/docs/details.md

 disqualify the match, instead of scanning from the first byte of the match string.

-## Parser
+## Look-ahead Parser

-THe parser is responsible for selecting the right matches between multiple candidates, while minimizing compression time.
-Selecting a match may preclude the possibility of selecting a longer match that may start one or two bytes later.
-It is not practical to scan all possible combinations, and the parser needs to rely on heuristics and skip some combinations.
+The parser is responsible for selecting the best match from several possible candidates, while minimizing compression time and reducing the output size.
+Selecting a specific match may preclude the possibility of selecting a longer match that may start one or two bytes later.
+It's not practical to scan all possible combinations so the parser needs to rely on heuristics and skip some combinations.

-The parser uses a look-ahead feature that compares the current match to the next few matches that start at the following bytes.
-The number of bytes to look ahead depends on the comprssion level.
+Our parser uses a look-ahead feature that compares the current match to the next few matches that start at the following bytes.
+The number of bytes to look ahead depends on the compression level.
 To select the best match the parser calculates the cost of the literals that will be emitted if a further match will be selected, the location of the end of the match, and the offset to the match destination (longer matches take more bytes to encode).